 By Denise Lavoie, The Associated Press

-If Republicans hold onto districts 85 and 91, they will control the House, 52-48, and complete the elections sweep in which they also reclaimed the offices of governor, lieutenant governor and attorney general.
-The state Senate has a slim 21-19 Democratic majority, with elections scheduled for 2023.
+Republicans flipped the Democratic-held offices of governor, lieutenant governor and attorney general in a red surge on Nov.
+2. The state Senate has a slim 21-19 Democratic majority, with elections scheduled for 2023.

 The Republican victories are seen in part as a backlash against a series of progressive reforms that the former Democratic majority pushed through over the past two years, making Virginia an outlier in the South.
 Those included repealing the death penalty, loosening abortion restrictions and legalizing marijuana.